microsoft/PowerApps-Samples/dataverse/webapi/PS/ColumnLevelSecurity/README.md

    [To update an existing installation to the latest version](https://learn.microsoft.com/powershell/module/powershellget/update-module), use `Update-Module -Name Az -Force`

-- Access to Dataverse with privileges to perform data operations.
+- Access to Dataverse with system administrator privileges.
 - An application user account with **Basic User** access.
 See [Configure users](#configure-users) for instructions about how to create this user.

 ## How to run the sample